Pedestrian, scooter rider seriously hurt in crashes near Friday Jams concert at Western Springs

 And an e-scooter rider has been seriously injured in a separate crash nearby.

-Emergency services are at the truck v pedestrian crash site at the intersection Great North Rd and Bullock Track, a five minute walk from the Friday Jams concert at Western Springs Stadium.
+Emergency services are at the truck v pedestrian crash site at the intersection Great North Rd and Bullock Track, a five-minute walk from the Friday Jams concert at Western Springs Stadium.

-A St John Ambulance spokeswoman said one person was in a serious condition.
-They were treated and transported to Auckland Hospital emergency department by ambulance.
+St John Ambulance said one person was in a serious condition.
+They were treated and transported to Auckland City Hospital emergency department by ambulance.

-A bystander told the Herald there was an ambulance and five or six police cars at the scene.
+A bystander told the Herald an ambulance and five or six police cars are at the scene.

 Police are investigating.